 Students may contact the PT Department to inquire about an estimate of cumulative charges for their condition.
 Students with health insurance, other than the University sponsored Student Health Insurance plan, often find it financially advantageous to receive a referral to an outside therapy center.
 Referrals may be arranged through the SMC.

-Cat Janeway, Sports Medicine Administrative Assistant, is the first friendly face you will meet when you enter Sports Medicine Clinic & Physical Therapy.
+Jessica, Sports Medicine Administrative Assistant, is the first friendly face you will meet when you enter Sports Medicine Clinic & Physical Therapy.
 She will assist with patient check in, completion of necessary paperwork and can schedule a follow up appointment if needed.
 Her goal is to help provide the best possible patient experience at the Student Health Center.
-She has been a member of the Student Health team for 10 years.

-Lori Turner, RN, is another essential team member in the Sports Medicine Clinic.
-Lori has been a nurse for over 14 years and has a strong background in hospital and school nursing.
+LeeAnne Woody, RN, is another essential team member in the Sports Medicine Clinic.
+LeeAnne has been a nurse for over 26 years and has a strong background in hospital and school nursing.
 Her primary goal is to provide safe and efficient patient care in a very positive atmosphere.
 She is responsible for assisting in the care of injuries through crutch and brace fitting and coordination of diagnostic testing and referrals.

-The PT Department is headed by Teresa Johnston, PT/ATC.
-She is a licensed physical therapist and athletic trainer, and has thirty years of experience treating sports injuries in athletes.
+The PT Department is headed by Amy Myers, PT.
+She is a licensed physical therapist with more than 23 years of experience treating sports injuries in athletes.
 She provides comprehensive care in the new, state-of-the-art, Physical Therapy Center in the Sports Medicine Clinic.